Why we love Liverpool

 Boat

 Mersey Ferries are a great way to see the city’s major landmarks.
-The Do the Double sightseeing package combines a ferry trip with a City Explorer Open Top Bus tour.
+The River Cruise & Sightseeing Bus Tour package combines a ferry trip with a City Explorer Open Top Bus tour.

 Bus